5 Things You Should Know About Personal Care

 5. Memory Care is an option in Personal Care

-Memory care is a distinct form of long-term care designed to meet the specific needs of a person with Alzheimer’s disease, dementia or other types of memory problems.
+Memory care is a distinct form of long-term care designed to meet the specific needs of a person with Alzheimer’s disease, dementia or other types of cognitive impairment.
 If you are considering memory care for your loved one, understand that many personal care and assisted living communities offer a special memory care unit on a separate wing or floor.
 Staff members have received special training to assist people with dementia or impaired cognition.